-Editor’s Note: This post was originally published in November 26, 2014 and was updated for accuracy and comprehensiveness on November 9, 2017.
+Editor’s Note: This post was originally published in November 26, 2014 and was updated for accuracy and comprehensiveness on March 5, 2019.

 Before we begin looking at the reasons you should be thanking your customers, I would like to start with a quote about customer experiences that came from a rather unlikely source:

 While there are many ways this quote can be interpreted, here is my take on it: sometimes, we can forget how easy it is to make someone’s day.
-A simple thank you or personal note can have a lasting and meaningful impact on a customer, and help create an experience they won’t soon forget.
+A simple thank you or personal note can have a lasting and meaningful impact on a customer, and help create an emotional connection they won’t soon forget.

 If making your customers feel valued isn’t enough motivation to thank them, maybe the fact that gratitude has financial benefits will be!

 Now that you know why thanking customers is important, it’s time to start doing it!
-Sincere there are an infinite amount of ways to thank your customers, it’s important to find a way that makes sense for your business, your brand, and above all your customers.
+Since there are an infinite amount of ways to thank your customers, it’s important to find a way that makes sense for your business, your brand, and above all your customers.

 Here are 5 simple ways that you and your business can start thanking your customers.